WICG/bfcache-not-restored-reason/NotRestoredReason.md

 If exposing ① Extensions' presence is not okay to expose at all, we can mask all a) b) c) as "Internal error".
 There are non-extension related reasons that could go into this category, so this will not necessarily expose exnesions' presence.

+**After talking to privacy team, we have decided to say “Extensions blocked BFCache” for all of the extension related reasons.**

 ## Detailed design discussion